spessasus/spessasynth_lib/docs/extra/4-0-migration-guide.md

 Renamed from `Sythetizer` to `WorkletSynthesizer`.
 This is done as another (`WorkerSynthesizer`) synthesizer is available.

+Note that information below applies to both Synthesizer types.

 The constructor has been reworked.
 It now takes two parameters:

 - `context`